 The nearest takeaway is only a mile away, but there is a big body of water stopping any unwanted visitors ruining your holiday.

 Matt Fox, CEO and co-founder of Snaptrip.com, said,

-“With the Government advising people without symptoms to social distance as much as possible, many will consider leaving their homes in urban areas and cities in favour of more secluded areas, where the chances of being near people are minimal.
+“With the Government now allowing Brits to go on domestic holidays from the 4th of July, many are rushing to book their Summer holiday.
 Modern life dictates a certain level of interaction, but there are places in the UK you can escape to if you choose.

-“It’s important to remember that if anyone in your household is experiencing symptoms of Coronavirus that you follow advice to all self-isolate for 14 days and don’t travel.”
+“It’s no secret that it’s been a tough few months for the travel sector worldwide, so we welcomed the news from the Government yesterday that staycations will be allowed to go ahead in the next few weeks.
+And it seems the public did too!
+It’s important to remember that if anyone in your household is experiencing symptoms of Coronavirus that you follow advice to all self-isolate for 14 days and don’t travel.”

 Wherever you are, be kind, stay safe and be sure to keep up-to-date with the latest Government and medical advice around Coronavirus here: https://www.gov.uk/government/topical-events/coronavirus-covid-19-uk-government-response